DiegoArturoMG/Android_Projects/README.md

-Several excercises of android course
+Several excercises for android course